xente/loki-logger-handler/README.md

 * Publish in batch of Streams
 * Publish logs compressed

-## Args
+## Config

-* url (str): The URL of the Loki server.
-* labels (dict): A dictionary of labels to attach to each log message.
+We can customize the behavior of the handler by passing a `LokiHandlerConfig` object to the handler.

-* label_keys (dict, optional): A dictionary of keys to extract from each log message and use as labels.
-Defaults to None.
+* `label_keys`: A list of keys to extract from each log message and use as labels.
-* auth (tuple, optional): Basic authentication credentials for the Loki request.
-Defaults to None.
+* `auth`: Basic authentication credentials for the Loki request.
-* additional_headers (dict, optional): Additional headers for the Loki request.
-Defaults to None.
+* `additional_headers`: Additional headers for the Loki request.
-* timeout (int, optional): Timeout interval in seconds to wait before flushing the buffer.
-Defaults to 10 seconds.
+* `timeout`: Timeout interval in seconds to wait before flushing the buffer.
-* compressed (bool, optional): Whether to compress the log messages before sending them to Loki.
-Defaults to True.
+* `compressed`: Whether to compress the log messages before sending them to Loki.
-* loguru (bool, optional): Whether to use `LoguruFormatter`.
-Defaults to False.
+* `loguru`: Whether to use `LoguruFormatter`.
-* default_formatter (logging.Formatter, optional): Formatter for the log records.
+* `default_formatter`: Formatter for the log records.
 If not provided,`LoggerFormatter` or `LoguruFormatter` will be used.
-* enable_self_errors (bool, optional): Set to True to show Hanlder errors on console.
-Defaults to False
+* `enable_self_errors`: Set to True to show Hanlder errors on console.
-### Loki 3.0
-* enable_structured_loki_metadata (bool, optional):  Whether to include structured loki_metadata in the logs.
-Defaults to False.
-Only supported for Loki 3.0 and above
+* `enable_structured_loki_metadata`: Whether to include structured loki_metadata in the logs.
+Only supported for Loki 3.0 and above.
-* loki_metadata (dict, optional): Default loki_metadata values.
-Defaults to None.
-Only supported for Loki 3.0 and above
+* `loki_metadata`: Default loki_metadata values.
+Only supported for Loki 3.0 and above.
-* loki_metadata_keys (arrray, optional): Specific log record keys to extract as loki_metadata.
-Only supported for Loki 3.0 and above
+* `loki_metadata_keys`: Specific log record keys to extract as loki_metadata.
+Only supported for Loki 3.0 and above.

-## Formatters
-* **LoggerFormatter**: Formatter for default python logging implementation
-* **LoguruFormatter**: Formatter for Loguru python library

 ## How to use